Privacy Policy

 2.6.
 Third‑Party Data You Provide

-When you provide information about references/colleagues, you warrant that you have obtained their valid consent.
+When you provide information about references/colleagues, you represent that you have obtained their valid consent.

 3. Purpose of Data Processing